 Preventative Measures

-• Having redundant data centers
+• Redundant data centers or cloud infrastructure

 • Data backup and recovery solutions

-• An established DR / BCP team
+• An established DR / BCP response team

-• A documented DR / BCP plan
+• A documented disaster recovery plan

 Emergency Response